soodoku/tldr/summaries/16_the_checklist_manifesto.md

     - Anyone can flag an issue.
 And it will send out an email to relevant people.
 And the person can track progress.
 Each party given 3 days to sign off on.

 - Types of "Checklists"
-    - Basic Measurements as checklist?
+    - Basic Measurements as a checklist?
         + "Comprised of four physiological data points—body temperature, pulse, blood pressure, and respiratory rate" (these days pain is the 5th one)

     - Mandatory communication + sign-offs from various parties.